Ultrawipf/OpenFFBoard_wiki/ODrive-guide.md

 # ODrive Configuration

+## What to know before you start

+You should know the following things about your hardware before you get started.
+You'll need to know all these things to be able to configure your ODrive to work with your motor

+* The number of pole pairs your motors has.
+The number of pole pairs is half the number of magnets in the rotor.
+This number is not the same as the number of coils in the stator.
+* The resolution of your encoder in CPR (counts per revolution).
+It's common for encoders to list their resolution in PPR, and CPR is 4 times PPR.
+An encoder listed as 2500 PPR would be 10,000 CPR.
+Some encoders are configurable for different resolutions, so make sure you know how it's configured if that's the case.
+* The current limits of your motor.
+If you're using a servo, you can usually find them on the name plate or datasheet.
+For other motors, you may need to make an educated guess or rely on other people's guidance.
+* The resistance of your brake resistor.
+ODrive ships 2 ohm resistors with all their products.
+Most clones I've seen also ship with a 2 ohm resistor, but you'll need to know what you have to avoid potential damage.
+* It is strongly advised to use a USB isolator any time you have the ODrive connected to your computer.

+## What steps you'll take following this guide

+1. Connect your motor, brake resistor, and encoder to the ODrive.
+The motor leads connect to the A, B, and C terminals in any order; the brake resistor connects to the Aux terminals; and the encoder connects to the encoder pins.
+2. Connect your power supply to the power terminals on the ODrive.
+Make sure to get the polarity correct.
+3. Connect the ODrive to your computer via USB through a USB isolator
+4. Turn on your power supply
+5. Install odrivetool
+6. Update to the most recent ODrive firmware for your device
+7. Configure the ODrive for your hardware
+8. Once the ODrive is able to control your motor, configure it to use a CAN connection
+9. Connect the ODrive to the OpenFFBoard via CAN
+10. Configure OpenFFBoard to use the ODrive

 ## Important information

 This guide is meant to help you set up an ODrive for use with OpenFFBoard.
 This is a DIY project and your exact settings are going to depend on the hardware you have.
 There is no way this guide can give you all the information you need to get it working, so it's important that you ask for help if you need it.